Visualize and interpret eval results

 One eval run

-To find test cases to focus on, we recommend using the summary panel.
-Results in the panel are ordered by regressions count.
+Summaries will appear for score and metric columns.
+To find test cases to focus on, use column header summaries to filter by improvements or regressions (test cases that decreased in score).
 This allows you to see the scorers with the biggest issues.
-You can also change the grouping to see summaries across any dimension in your metadata.
+You can also group the table to view summaries across metadata fields or inputs.
 For example, if you use separate datasets for distinct types of usecases, you can group by dataset to see which usecases are having the biggest issues.
-To get to an interesting subset of your test cases, click any of the filters in the summary panel.

-Now that you've narrowed your test cases, you can view a test case in detail by clicking a row.
+Now that you've narrowed your test cases, you can view a test case in detail by selecting a row.

 Look at the scores and the output and decide whether the scores seem "right".
 Do good scores correspond to a good output?
 If not, you'll want to improve your evals by updating scorers or test cases.